-at its most basic, is an anti-violence campaign.
+at its most basic, is a harm reduction campaign.
 As a multi-state

-network of sex workers and advocates, we address locally and nationally
+network of sex workers and advocates, we address local and national

-the violence that sex workers experience because of their criminal
+violence that sex workers experience because of social stigma.

 in one of the most prominently violent societies today, sex workers